Bushfire Planning Framework Review 2019 - 2022

 • City of Vincent

-For owners/applicants whose property is still identified as bushfire prone in the Stage 1b map, the requirements under State Planning Policy 3.7 and the Guidelines for Planning in Bushfire Prone Areas still apply.
+For owners/applicants whose property is identified as bushfire prone in the Stage 1b map, the requirements under State Planning Policy 3.7 and the Guidelines for Planning in Bushfire Prone Areas still apply.

-When a planning application is lodged, it will be assessed against the map that is current on the day of the decision.
-For owners/applicants considering lodging a planning application in a designated bushfire prone area that is not within the Perth Metropolitan Central planning sub-region, requirements under State Planning Policy 3.7 and the Guidelines for Planning in Bushfire Prone Areas still apply.
+When a planning application is lodged, it will be assessed against the existing map.
+Requirements under SPP 3.7 and the Guidelines still apply for planning applications in a designated bushfire prone area not within the Perth Central sub-region.
 Consideration can be given to deferring lodgement until release of the Stage 2 map.

 How will I know when new changes come into effect?